 During times of universal deceit, telling the truth becomes revolutionary: George Orwell.

-I fear we are losing our moral compass in the West under President Obama and Secretary of State Kerry.
-Political correctness has unleashed attacks on the very foundation of Western Civilization: ethical monotheism; the Judeo/Christian ethic brought out of a desert 3500 years ago by the Jewish people.
+We lost our moral compass in the West under President Obama and Secretary of State Kerry.
+And we continue to reap what they sowed.
+Political correctness unleashed attacks on the very foundation of Western Civilization: ethical monotheism; the Judeo/Christian ethic brought out of a desert 3500 years ago by the Jewish people.
 It is an ethic that bequeaths rights but demands in return concomitant responsibilities.
 It was and remains a revolutionary ethic that moves us away from tribal warfare into liberal democracies.
 We are obligated to not only care for our family, for we are our brother’s keeper, but to care for the stranger, because we were once strangers in a strange land.

 This ethic came under attack in the 20th century when Frans Boaz and Bertrand Russell introduced moral and cultural relativism.
 Boaz wrote there were no inferior or superior cultures, that all were equal and couldn’t be ordered in an evolutionary scale.
 Russell believed the survival of democracy required tolerance and understanding of others.